-Each class organises a daily lesson of 60 minutes for mathematics.
 Teachers of the EYFS ensure the children learn through a mixture of adult led activities and child initiated activities both inside and outside of the classroom.

 Across the school, lessons are taught in a similar format.
 Children are encouraged to take responsibility for their own learning and ask for help and guidance when they need it.
-Teachers and TAs are usually based on the carpet and the children will come to the carpet when they need help or are stuck.
-They will also use peer support and group discussion to help them if the teacher is busy as well as the working wall and other classroom resources.
-Lessons may start with different groups of children working with different adults based on the outcome of the previous lesson.
+Teachers begin the lesson with all children working as a class on the carpet.
+Teacher completes class input and uses AfL to see if any children need support.
+These children will wither remain with the teacher of work with the class TA.
+During the lesson children will follow the 4Bs if stuck.